Irondequoit, New York

 Irondequoit (/ᵻˈrɒndəkɔɪt/) is a town (and census-designated place) in Monroe County, New York, United States.
 As of the 2020 census, the coterminous town-CDP had a population of 51,043.
 Irondequoit is a suburb of the city of Rochester, lying just north and east of the city limits.
-The name is of Iroquois origin and means "where the land meets the water".
+The name is of Haudenosaunee origin and means "where the land meets the water".

 History

-In 1687 the Marquis de Denonville led an army of French soldiers and Huron warriors on a punitive expedition against the Iroquois through Irondequoit Bay, beginning the long enmity between the Iroquois and the French.
+In 1687 the Marquis de Denonville led an army of French soldiers and Wyandot warriors on a punitive expedition against the Haudenosaunee through Irondequoit Bay, beginning the long enmity between the Haudenosaunee and the French.

 After the American Revolution, this area was part of the Phelps and Gorham Purchase.
 The Town of Irondequoit was founded in 1839 when it separated from the town of Brighton.

 During the last part of the 19th century, the north edge of the town was developed as a tourist and vacation area for Rochester residents, and was once known as the "Coney Island of Western New York".

 After World War II, Irondequoit experienced significant population growth, with returning veterans looking for housing.
 Irondequoit became the first suburb in Monroe County to see substantial migration of residents from the city of Rochester, with the population growing from 23,376 in 1940 to 55,337 in 1960, an increase of 136%.
 Irondequoit remained the most-populated suburb in Monroe County until the 1970s, when it was surpassed by the town of Greece, a community with three times the land area of Irondequoit.

 In 1965, Irondequoit became part of civil rights history by being part of the first totally voluntary desegregation program in U.S. history.
 The Urban Suburban Interdistrict Transfer Program, which still operates today, was begun with 25 first graders from the inner city of Rochester who embarked on their K-12 education in the West Irondequoit school district.
 Ultimately, 15 of the original 25 students graduated together in 1977 as part of the first graduating class ever to go through a full 12 years of voluntary desegregation.
 The achievement was acknowledged in a letter from the White House and a notation in the U.S. Congressional Record.
 The program has continued to expand and now includes additional suburban districts that are part of the Rochester metropolitan area.

 In 1991, Irondequoit established a sister city relationship with Poltava, in Ukraine.
 Poltava is an Eastern Ukrainian city once known as "the Soul of Ukraine".
 The initiative was spearheaded by Irondequoit Town Supervisor Fred Lapple.
 His appointed committee chair, Tamara Denysenko, identified Poltava, Ukraine as Irondequoit's chosen Sister City.